 Stony Brook great value

-Kiplinger ranks Stony Brook one of the 35 best values in public colleges and universities, and Consumers Digest names it the #5 most valuable public university.
+Kiplinger’s ranks Stony Brook as one of the 35 best values in public colleges and universities, and Consumers Digest names it the #5 most valuable public university (2016–2017).

-Ranked one of the top 100 universities in the nation and one of the top 40 public universities by U.S. News & World Report, Stony Brook University is the smart choice for your higher education.
-A degree from Stony Brook—an institution with award-winning faculty, accomplished students, innovative academic programs, and a proven track record of successful alumni—opens doors to countless career possibilities.
+Ranked one of the top 100 universities in the nation and one of the top 50 public universities by U.S. News & World Report (2016–2017), Stony Brook University is the smart choice for your higher education.
+A degree from Stony Brook—an institution with award-winning faculty, accomplished students, innovative academic programs, and a proven track record of successful alumni—will take you far beyond your expectations, opening doors to countless career possibilities.

 A member of the elite Association of American Universities, Stony Brook offers more than 200 majors, minors, and combined-degree programs for undergraduates; Long Island’s premier academic medical center; and first-rate opportunities for undergraduate research, including at nearby Brookhaven National Laboratory, a US Department of Energy national lab that Stony Brook has a role in running.
 Stony Brook was one of only 10 universities recognized by the National Science Foundation for integrating research and education at the undergraduate level.